mparke/blog/_posts/2015-12-16-Announcing-APIv2.md

 share some of the innovations we've made with the rest of the world.

 Linode's current [open source offerings](https://github.com/Linode) are pretty poor.
-I'm committed to fixing that, as a pretty prolific open source advocate myself.
+We plan to change this.
 I can personally see some gaps in the open source world when it comes to building things with Flask, and we have filled many of them during our work on API 2.
 We have plans on pulling our work out into independent, open-sourcable Python modules.
 I've got my eye on our validation module and our lightweight SQLAlchemy ⟷ JSON module.
 We're also taking a look at writing some API wrappers for the new API.
 These will be open source, of course.

 ## Engineering Blog